grifferz/pah-irc/README.md

     *   The text of the current Black Card;

+    *   Who's active in the game and what their scores are.

-    *   The top three points-scorers in that game.
+    *   The top three all-time points-scorers.

 *   `start`

     Starts a new game of Perpetually Against Humanity.
-Players will need to be gathered first.
+Players will need to be gathered before it will actually proceed.

 *   `deal me in`